neRok00/oriental/README.md

 Note: If we look back at the 'Rat Eats Food + Friends Eat Food' example shown previously, if `eager = True` were set as part of the `similar_animals = Subquery()` attribute, only 1 database query would have taken place to get all of the models required!

-Just a heads up, the attribute objects are accessible from both the document class, and document objects/instances once they are created, which should allow for some introspection (or something*).
+Just a heads up, the attribute objects are accessible from both the document class, and document objects/instances once they are created, which should allow for some introspection (or something) *[this is one of those times where I don't know if this was a feature worth implementing, but I did anyway.]*.

     > Animal.eats.query
     "select expand(out(Eats)) from {0}"